How to add non-family members to your auto insurance policy

 What happens to my auto insurance premium when I add a non-family member to my policy?

-Some won’t raise your premium if the person you’re adding has a good driving record with no history of accidents or tickets, and has their full G licence, while some may apply a surcharge for any new driver added, regardless of their history.
-If you’re adding someone to your policy who has a past accident or conviction, the policy will be surcharged accordingly.
+Some insurance companies won’t raise your premium if the person you’re adding has a clean driving history and a full G licence.
+Others may apply a surcharge for any new driver, regardless of their record.
+If the person has a past accident or conviction, expect the policy to be surcharged accordingly.

 Don't waste time calling around for auto insurance